ksakmann/CarND-Advanced-Lane-Lines/README.md

 * Apply a perspective transform to rectify binary image ("birds-eye view").
 * Detect lane pixels and fit to find lane boundary.
 * Determine curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
+* Warping the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+* Run the entire pipeline on a sample video recorded on a sunny day on the I-280.

 ---
 [//]: # (Image References)